moredhel/blog/_posts/2019-06-28-dune-du-pila.md

 ## The Journey

 We left the Hague bright and early, although not quite early enough to catch the train.
 So we quickly decided to grab an Uber to the train station!
-Our train left from
+Our train left from Rotterdam Centraal, switched in Disneyland Paris before heading on to Bordeaux.